 The Calathea plant, also called "prayer plant" (Calathea's relative), is a very popular indoor house plant due to its attractive, attention-grabbing leaves.

-It has over a dozen varieties, each with a different color and pattern.
+Calatheas belong to the family Marantaceae and it is native to South America.
+There are over a dozen calathea varieties, each with a different color and pattern.
 Some of the species are flowers, yet rarely indoors.